Latest posts by Florian (see all)

 The American company embraces the idea of being a global citizen.
 As a result, giving back and doing good is an integral part of their business model.

-Ever since their founding year, they have donated and helped in a variety of ways, from tsunami relief in Japan, child soldier rehabilitation projects in Africa, reforestation in Haiti, to building two eye clinics in India and other projects.
+Ever since their founding year, they have donated and helped in a variety of ways: tsunami relief in Japan, child soldier rehabilitation projects in Africa, reforestation in Haiti, building two eye clinics in India, and other projects.

-When you buy a pair of Proof sunglasses, $10 of every purchase goes to an environmental or social cause.
-To which one in particular depends on the collection you choose from:
+When you buy a pair of Proof sunglasses, $10 of every purchase goes to support an environmental or social cause.

 |Wood Collection||sustainably sourced wood, including bamboo, lacewood, ebony or mahogany||Health and Vision projects worldwide.|